 Parents must come to an agreement on child custody when they separate.
 These arrangements include how they will make major decisions regarding their child moving forward (referred to as "legal custody") and how they will share time with the child (referred to as "parenting time," "timesharing," or "physical custody," depending on the state).
 If parents are unable to come to an agreement, courts will decide the best course of action based on state child custody laws.

-Wisconsin follows the Uniform Child Custody Act (UCCA), which is intended to minimize interstate child custody conflicts.
-Thus Wisconsin child custody laws allow parents and guardians the option of joint custody and recognize grandparent visitation rights.
+Wisconsin follows the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which is intended to minimize interstate child custody conflicts.
+This article provides a brief overview of child custody laws in the state of Wisconsin.

 Child Custody Laws in Wisconsin: At a Glance

 Wisconsin child custody laws stipulate that a child's wishes may be taken into account as a factor when deciding legal custody and physical placement.
 Learn more about Wisconsin child custody laws in the table below, along with links to related articles and resources.
 See FindLaw's Child Custody section for additional information.